-Under this provision, if you are 50% or more at fault in a Michigan insurance accident, and damages to the other driver’s car are not completely covered by the other driver’s insurance, you may be sued and may have to pay up to $1000 in damages.
-This also means that you may sue the other driver for damages to your car which are not covered by your insurance if the other driver is 50% or more at fault.
+Under this provision, if you are 50% or more at fault in a Michigan insurance accident and the other driver’s insurance does not entirely cover damages to the other driver’s car, you may be sued.
+You may have to pay up to $3000 in costs.
+You may sue the other driver for damages to your vehicle, which are not covered by your insurance if the other driver is 50% or more at fault.

-A lawsuit made under the mini tort provision is filed in small claims or municipal court.
-Either party can ask to have the case moved to a higher court, but the person who has the case moved will be responsible for the additional court costs, and the judgment will not be higher, than what would have been paid out in the lower court.
+A lawsuit made under the Mini tort provision is filed in small claims or municipal courts.
+Either party can ask to have the case moved to a higher court, but the person who has the case moved will be responsible for the additional court costs, and the judgment will not be higher than what would have been paid out in the lower court.

-Damages will be awarded based on the amount or percentage at fault.
-For example, if the damage is $1000 and the other party is 60% at fault they will have to pay $600 to you.
+Damages will be awarded on a “comparative fault basis” this is an amount or percentage that you are at fault in the accident.
+For example, if the cost is $1000 and the other party is 60% at fault, they will have to pay $600 to you.
 Insurance companies will usually provide coverage for “mini-tort” as an optional coverage called (limited property damage liability).
 The other party can also elect to pay the damages out of pocket.

-Three Things you need to make a Michigan mini tort claim:
+Five Steps to Make a Michigan Mini tort claim:

-Get a copy of the police report.
-The insurance company will verify who was at fault and the insurance information will be listed on the police report.
-This is an essential step because this is where you find out who the other party is insured with.
+You can click the link to order a copy of the police report.
+The insurance company will use the police report to verify who was at fault.
+Getting the police report is essential because this is where you find out who the other party has their insurance coverage.
 Next, you will need to look up the claim phone number of the other company to start the claim process.

 b) Take them to small claims court.
 If the other party was driving without insurance, then they will be liable for the full amount of damages.

-Locate the other insurance company to give them a copy of your declarations page so they can verify what your deductible is.
-The insurance company will pay the lesser of your deductible or damages not to exceed the $1000 max.
+Give the insurance company a copy of your declarations page so they can verify your deductible.
+The insurance company will pay the lesser of your deductible or damages not to exceed the $3000 max.

 Get an estimate from a body shop; you have to prove to the insurance company that you have damages.
 If the damages are less than your deductible, the insurance company will pay the lesser amount.

-Not that you have successfully filed a Michigan mini tort insurance claim the process is not over.
+Not that you have successfully filed a Michigan mini tort insurance claim.
+The process is not over.
 The other insurance company will have to verify the information.
-Record the claim number and a contact number to follow-up with their claim office if the claim is not paid.
+Record the claim number and a contact number to follow-up with their claim office.

-If your agent has not provided you with the coverage’s to protect against mini tort, click the link to be connected to a local Michigan agent to get a quote.
+If your policy does not have the coverage to protect against mini-tort, click the link to Get an Auto Quote from a local Michigan agent.